sullivanashley19/CEE6490_Spring2026_HydrologyBaseCase/readme.md

 1. **PaleoScenario.CONTROL** file - This contains the information that tells CRSS where to find each of the files needed for inflow for the Drought_Paleo ensemble

-1. **Variation_Code.r** - This file contains the code that creates the inflow files that can be put in CRSS.
+1. **Variability_Code.r** - This file contains the code that creates the inflow files that can be put in CRSS.
 You do not have to use this code since I have 	included the inflow files

 1. **Variability_table.xlsx** - This contains the ratios that the code uses to create the variable inflow files.
 Column one is year, column two if a ratio relative to the 	baseline (12.95 MAF) of natural flow to Lake Powell.